Krystade/Feed/README.md

 ### Available Hotkeys

 Spacebar: Pause/unpause the sim
-G:        Cycle to next available stat graph. (graphs not currently working)
+G:        Cycle to next available stat graph.
 U:        Ungroup all mobs, placing them equidistant from each other.
 S:        Toggle showing every living mob's color.
 (Currently selected mob will be highlighted.)
 C:        Toggle showing every living mob of a similar color.